rafaelcnagy/api-starwars/README.md

     poetry run pytest

 # Docs
-Acessing [localhost:8000](http://localhost:8000) you will see the automatic interactive API documentation.
+Accessing [localhost:8000](http://localhost:8000) you will see the automatic interactive API documentation.